lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 This accounts for 90% of your grade.
-For undergradaute students, the remaining 10% will come from attending lectures (one lecture missed automatically dropped; after that, please let me know why you missed a lecture to have it excused).
+For undergradaute students, the remaining 10% will come from attending lectures (one lecture missed automatically dropped; after that, please let me know beforehand to have a lecture absence excused).
 For graduate students, it will come from an individual additional component to the final group project.